What is postpartum depression?

 Take quiet breaks

-Screaming, crying and demanding mother all throughout the day are all normal behavior of a new born baby.
+Screaming, crying, and demanding mother all throughout the day are all normal behavior of a newborn baby.
 It’s quite natural for a mother feels to take a little break now and then.
-Spent a little bit of time away from baby.
-Breath fresh air and spend 15 minutes time in sunlight exposure, these little things helps relax yourself and maintain the much-needed vitamin D requirements.
-Also try to do something enjoyable, it maybe a hobby or some form of entertainment.
+Spent a little bit of time away from the baby.
+Breath fresh air and spend 15 minutes’ time in sunlight exposure, these little things help relax and maintain the much-needed vitamin D requirements.
+Also, try to do something enjoyable, it may be a hobby or some form of entertainment.

-Inadequate nutrition or poor-quality diet may be one reason for postpartum depression.
+Inadequate nutrition or a poor-quality diet may be one reason for postpartum depression.
 This depression results in many different health issues.
-These are the nutrients mainly connected with postpartum depression which includes, vitamin D, vitamin B, zinc, selenium(7), iron and essential fatty acids.
-Nutrient rich foods are also important for healing, recovery and to support breastfeeding.
-Take carbohydrate foods such as brown rice, oats, quinoa, whole grains, fruits and vegetables to sustain energy and to promote healing.
-Add protein rich foods such as grass-feb beef, eggs, sea foods, nuts, beans, yogurt, seeds and poultry to rebuild tissues and muscles in the body.
+These are the nutrients mainly connected with postpartum depression which include, vitamin D, vitamin B, zinc, selenium, iron, and essential fatty acids.
+Nutrient-rich foods are also important for healing, recovery and to support breastfeeding.
+Take carbohydrate foods such as brown rice, oats, quinoa, whole grains, fruits, and vegetables to sustain energy and to promote healing.
+Add protein-rich foods such as grass-Feb beef, eggs, seafood, nuts, beans, yogurt, seeds, and poultry to rebuild tissues and muscles in the body.

 Omega-3 fatty acids

 Physical activity during and after pregnancy improves physiological and psychological health and protects from postpartum depression.
-Regular exercise is important to recover from postpartum depression, anxiety and stress.
-The American College of Obstetrics and Gynecology suggest that every postpartum woman must engage themselves in 30 minutes of moderate physical activity every day.
-Also, research found that walking with a baby stroller lowers depressive symptoms in new mothers.
-Exercise,yoga, walking, jogging all these physical activities develops sweat and release those happy endorphins and make the person feel that she accomplished something for the day.
+Regular exercise is important to recover from postpartum depression, anxiety, and stress.
+The American College of Obstetrics and Gynecology suggests that every postpartum woman must engage in 30 minutes of moderate physical activity every day.
+Also, the research found that walking with a baby stroller lowers depressive symptoms in new mothers.
+Exercise, yoga, walking, jogging all these physical activities develop sweat and release those happy endorphins and make the person feel that she accomplished something for the day.
 This helps to lose extra weight and removes the symptoms of postpartum depression.

 Ask for help

-Communicate to the people who are very close to you and make them understand that you need help.
+Communicate with the people who are very close to you and make them understand that you need help.
 It is actually beneficial with parenting skills, improves baby’s sleep, and soothes fretting and crying.
-Some of them in the family may likes to spend time with the baby,get their help, if you like to sleep then take good rest, or make a habit getting dressed and leave the house for some time.
-Go for a movie, or meet your close friends and spend sometime with them.
+Some of them in the family may like to spend time with the baby, get their help if you like to sleep then take good rest, or make a habit of getting dressed and leave the house for some time.
+Go for a movie, or meet your close friends and spend some time with them.

-A clinical trial had been conducted to find out the effect of lavender essential oil on prevention of stress,anxiety and postpartum depression in women.
+A clinical trial had been conducted to find out the effect of lavender essential oil on the prevention of stress, anxiety, and postpartum depression in women.
 140 were admitted to the gynecological unit and they were randomly divided into two groups aromatherapy and non-aromatherapy groups.
-Aroma therapy group has been given 3 drops of lavender essential oil every 8 hour with for 4 weeks.
-The aromatherapy group of women assessed after 2 weeks, 1 and 3 months and it concluded that inhaling the scent of lavender essential oil for 4 weeks can prevent anxiety, stress and depression after childbirth.
+The aromatherapy group has been given 3 drops of lavender essential oil every 8 hours with for 4 weeks.
+The aromatherapy group of women assessed after 2 weeks, 1 and 3 months and it concluded that inhaling the scent of lavender essential oil for 4 weeks can prevent anxiety, stress, and depression after childbirth.

-Performing any type of breathing exercise everyday can be extremely helpful to reduce stress and tension.
-Close the eyes,take a deep breath and when exhale, release any held tension in the mind, eyes, shoulders and forehead.
+Performing any type of breathing exercise every day can be extremely helpful to reduce stress and tension.
+Close the eyes, take a deep breath, and then exhale, release any held tension in the mind, eyes, shoulders, and forehead.
 Use the mind to follow the breath in and breath out.
-Imagine the breath moves through the nose, travelling lungs and all around the body.
+Imagine the breath moves through the nose, traveling lungs, and all around the body.
 Imagine all your thoughts as a balloon, release the thread of the balloon in the air.
 Let your thoughts, concerns, worry, anticipation go off.
-Simply comeback to the breathing exercise.
-Practice some yoga asana and incredible poses such as pigeon, fish and forward bends.
-Try any one of the mentioned poses,this helps relax yourself, reduces stress, tension, or emotions.
+Simply come back to the breathing exercise.
+Practice some yoga asana and incredible poses such as pigeon, fish, and forward bends.
+Try any one of the mentioned poses, this helps relax, reduces stress, tension, or emotions.